sinopiaolive/package-manager/README.md

 ## What's included?

-* Server functionality to host an index of packages and package contents.
+* Server functionality to host a registry of packages.

 * Client functionality for app authors to